 Let me just start out by saying that my husband and I are both Terry Pratchett fans.
 I know that his books are not everyone’s cup of tea.
 It really takes a certain type of person to appreciate his books.
 You have to appreciate English humor, especially its subtlety.
 You should be a fan of fantasy literature, and it helps if you’re a bit of a geek.
 If you fit those requirements, I highly recommend his writing to you.

-- Plenty of allusions to things of a sexual nature
+- There are plenty of allusions to things of a sexual nature.